A degree-counting formula for a Keller-Segel equation on a surface with boundary: Introduction

 which maps $\oH$ into itself.
 The existence of a priori bound in \cite{LSY2023} implies there is a large $R>0$ such that $(I-\rho \cK) (u) \neq 0$ for any $u \in \pa \mathcal{B}_R$, where $\mathcal{B}_R:=\{u \in \oH: \|u\| \leq R\}$.
 Therefore, the Leray-Schauder degree

 is well-defined provided that $\rho \notin 4\pi\N$ and the main goal of this paper is to compute the degree formula in this case.

 The degree-counting formula for mean field equations has been extensively investigated in the context of domains in $ \mathbb{R}^2$ under Dirichlet boundary conditions, as well as for closed surfaces.
-Based on the work of H. Brezis and F. Merle \cite{BM1991}, and Y.Y.
-Li and I. Shafrir \cite{LS1994}, it is known that solutions are uniformly bounded if $\rho\notin 8\pi\N$.
-Thus, the Leray-Schauder degree $d_\rho$ is well-defined for all $\rho\notin8\pi\N$.
-In \cite{Li1999}, Y.Y.
-Li first pointed out that the degree $d_\rho$ only depends on the topology of the surface (or of the domain, in the planar case) for $\rho\in(8 (m-1)\pi, 8m\pi)$ with $m\in \N$.
-Subsequently, C.-C. Chen and C.-S. Lin \cite{CL2003, CL2002} established an explicit degree-counting formula in the non-resonant case (i.e., $ \rho \notin 8\pi \N$) and generalized their result to singular mean field equations in \cite{CCL2015}.
-A remarkable feature of the degree $d_{\rho}$ in the non-resonant case $\rho\in(8 (m-1)\pi, 8m\pi)$ with $m\in\N$, is that the map $\rho \mapsto d_{\rho}$ remains constant due to the homotopy invariance of the degree.
-More precisely, $d_{\rho}$ depends only on $m$ and the Euler characteristic of the surface (or of the domain, in the planar case), as stated in \cite[Theorem A]{CL2002}.
+Based on the quantization estimates in \cite{LS1994} (see also the earlier paper \cite{BM1991}), Y. Y. Li \cite{Li1999} proved that the Leray-Schauder degree $d_\rho$ is well-defined for all $\rho\notin8\pi\N$.
+Furthermore he proved that the degree $d_{\rho}$ is constant in each interval $\rho\in(8 (m-1)\pi, 8m\pi)$ with $m\in \N$ and completely determined by the Euler characteristic of the surface (or of the domain, in the planar case).
+Since $d_{\rho} = 1$ if $\rho < 8 \pi $, Y. Y. Li \cite{Li1999} pointed out that to compute the Leray-Schauder degree $d_\rho$ for $\rho\in (4\pi (m-1), 4\pi m)$ with $m\in \N$, it is enough to count the jump in the degree as the parameter $\rho$ crosses each critical value $8 \pi l$ for $l \in \{ 1, \ldots, m-1\}$.
+Subsequently, C.-C. Chen and C.-S. Lin \cite{CL2003, CL2002}, implementing such a strategy, established an explicit degree-counting formula in terms of the Euler characteristic in the non-resonant case (i.e., $ \rho \notin 8\pi \N$) and generalized their result to singular mean field equations in \cite{CCL2015}.
+A similar feature also appears in our setting.
+Since the degree $d_\rho$ is homotopy invariant, $d_\rho$ is a constant in each interval $\rho \in ( 4\pi (m-1), 4\pi m)$ with $m\in \N$, independently of the choice of the potential function $V$ and the Riemannian metric $g$.
+More precisely, we derive the following degree formula in the non-resonant case, i.e., $\rho \notin 4 \pi \N$: \begin{thm} Let $\rho\in (4\pi (m-1), 4\pi m)$ with $m\in \N$, and let $\ell := [\frac{m-1}{2}]$ be the greatest integer less than or equal to $\frac{m-1}{2}$.
+Then the Leray-Schauder degree for \eqref{maineq} is given by